Skip to content

 Adam Dubis, Associate Professor, Deputy Director of Research and Programme Lead for MSc Digital Health and Entrepreneurship at UCL’s Global Business School for Health

-One of the major benefits with the Profundus camera is the high resolution, as a result of this it is possible to detect early signs of different diseases, as can be seen when comparing retinal images from a diabetic subject.
+One of the major benefits with the Profundus camera is the high resolution, as a result of this it is expected to be able to detect early signs of different diseases, as can be seen when comparing retinal images from a diabetic subject.

 Traditional fundus camera zoom: anomalies are hard to identify.